FOR IMMEDIATE RELEASE

 CGTech Joins CCAM, Commonwealth Center for Advanced Manufacturing

-IRVINE, Calif., Jan.
+IRVINE, CA, Jan.
 24, 2017 – The Commonwealth Center for Advanced Manufacturing (CCAM), an applied research center providing solutions in adaptive automation, surface engineering, and additive manufacturing, today announced that CGTech will join as its newest Affiliate member.
 CGTech, the developer of the extremely popular VERICUT software application, will participate in CCAM research and provide extremely valuable verification/optimization capabilities to complement CCAM’s current machining capabilities.

 “CCAM is delighted to have CGTech become our newest Affiliate member,” says Will Powers, CCAM President and CEO.
 “They will bring significant capabilities to enhance the productivity for our current and future members”.